Bryan-2680/Cybersecurity-GRC-portfolio/projects/linux-access-control-enforcement/permissions-audit-ls-la.md

 - Group
 - Others

+Linux permissions can also be represented numerically.
 Each numeric value is a sum of the following permissions:

 4 = read
 2 = write